Diabetes Victoria Impact Awards

 All nominations will be presented to a panel made up of Diabetes Victoria Leadership Team members.
 The panel will provide advice and input to assist the CEO, Glen Noonan, in determining the award recipient(s).

-The successful awardee(s) will be contacted directly by the CEO, Glen Noonan, and the Award will be formally presented at the Diabetes Victoria Impact Awards Luncheon on 23 October 2025.
+The successful awardee(s) will be contacted by the CEO, Glen Noonan, and the Award will be formally presented at the Diabetes Victoria Impact Awards event on 10 November 2026.

 Outstanding Contribution Award – Lived Experience with Diabetes